The following sections describe the various data types and their valid values.

 When Number column values are parsed from JSON messages of Source operators such as Event Streams or Watson IoT, the values are always mapped to float values in input dictionaries.

 When Number column values are coming in from other operators, the Python type can be mapped to float or int values, depending on the operator logic.
-For example, the count function in the Aggregation operator produces values of type int.
+For example, the count function in the Aggregate operator produces values of type int.

 In the Code operator, you can output either int or float values for output columns of type Number.